priyansh210/ns3-marl-uav/doc/source/defiance-design.rst

 The latter case is different than the current implementation, because the individual inference times increase with increased parallelism.
 For a detailed discussion as how to extend the framework with this feature, see :ref:`sec-framework-expansion`

-In complex scenarios with many :code:`ObservationApplications` and :code:`AgentApplications` each :code:`ObservationApplication` should possibly be able to communicate with each :code:`AgentApplication`.
+In complex scenarios with many :code:`ObservationApplication`\ s and :code:`AgentApplication`\ s each :code:`ObservationApplication` should possibly be able to communicate with each :code:`AgentApplication`.
 In this case, it is not practicable to configure all communication connections before the simulation started.
-Therefore, it is necessary to support dynamically adding and removing :code:`ChannelInterfaces` during simulation time, which is done by :code:`RlApplication::AddInterface` and :code:`RlApplication::DeleteInterface` methods.
+Therefore, it is necessary to support dynamically adding and removing :code:`ChannelInterface`\ s during simulation time, which is done by :code:`RlApplication::AddInterface` and :code:`RlApplication::DeleteInterface` methods.

 In some cases, one has to configure something within an :code:`RlApplication`